vamping111/terraform-provider-testmark/website/docs/d/paas_service.html.markdown

 * `id` - The ID of the user.
 * `name` - The PostgreSQL user name.
 * `password` - The PostgreSQL user password.

+## RabbitMQ Attribute Reference

+~> **Note** The following attributes contain default parameter values or user-defined values when the service is created.

+In addition to the common attributes for all services [described above](#attribute-reference), the following attributes are exported only for a RabbitMQ service:

+* `class` - The service class.
+* `logging` - The logging settings for the service.
+The structure of this block is [described below](#logging).
+* `monitoring` - The monitoring settings for the service.
+The structure of this block is [described below](#monitoring).
+* `options` - Other RabbitMQ parameters.
+* `password` - The RabbitMQ admin password.
+* `version` - The installed version.

 ## Redis Attribute Reference